 - Between 9000 feet to 12000 Feet – Add 120 seconds in overall timings.

-- In order to qualify for the physical test, candidates need to qualify for the long jump of 10 feet.
+In order to qualify for the physical test, one need to qualify for the long jump of 10 feet.
+Candidates will be given 3 attempts to qualify for long jump.

-Another stage of the selection process of Army GD (female) is the Medical test.
-In the Indian Army GD, there are some common and some different medical standards for females.
-Candidates should be in good physical & mental health condition.
-Candidate should be free from any disease & disability and capable of doing duty/work (Military task) in all situations (all weather and across all terrains).
+Candidates undergoing the medical test should be in good physical & mental health condition. they should be free from any disease & disability and capable of doing duty/work (Military task) in all situations (all weather and across all terrains).

 - Fitness: Good fitness (Physical & Mental) is essential for the Indian army.
 Good physical fitness with good vision (eyes) clean and wax free ears, clean nose, etc.